About England Stats

 - Englandstats.com uses the ELO Ratings system to accurately establish the strengths of national teams against each other.
-Sadly, the official FIFA Rankings are deeply flawed (For example, a team can increase it's ranking dramatically by not playing any friendly matches for twelve months).
-Also the official rankings only go back to 1995 (when they were even more flawed!).
+Sadly, the official FIFA Rankings are deeply flawed (For example, a team can increase its ranking dramatically by not playing any friendly matches for twelve months).
+Also, the official rankings only go back to 1995 (when they were even more flawed!).

-- ELO Ratings have several benefits over the official system, firstly they can be calculated after each match instead of a monthly ranking from FIFA, secondly they can be applied retrospectively to all International matches since the first in 1872.
+- ELO Ratings have several benefits over the official system, firstly they can be calculated after each match instead of a monthly ranking from FIFA, secondly, they can be applied retrospectively to all International matches since the first in 1872.
 It is based on the system created by Dr Arpad Elo to rank Chess Grand Masters.

 - England have been top of the Ratings many times, naturally during the early days when only England and Scotland were International playing nations.
 They last topped the list just prior to Euro '88.
-England have never been lower than 16th, which last occured during the 2014 World Cup.
+England have never been lower than 16th, which last occurred during the 2014 World Cup.

 - Matches and Caps

 - In 2001 FIFA tried to bring a level of consistency into international football be standardising the definition.
-To wit, a international match, to be declared official, must be between two affiliated sovereign nations in their own right.
+To wit, an international match, to be declared official, must be between two affiliated sovereign nations in their own right.
 Annoyingly, they thought that it would be best to retrospectively apply this criteria to all international matches ever.
 This brings into dispute three England International Matches (two against The Rest of Europe and one versus The Rest of the World).
 These games were called official at the time and caps were awarded.
 Thankfully the FA doesn't agree with FIFAs reclassification of these matches and neither does englandstats.com and so they are included here as if they were full matches and caps remain.

 - Two matches have been abandoned (Argentina 1953 and Ireland 1995).
 The matches, whilst not completed, are still classified as full internationals and caps awarded.